Faculty and Staff

 mmccrickard@councilforrelationships.org

-Matthew McCrickard is a graduate of CFR’s Post Graduate Certificate Program; he came to the program after a 20-year career in higher education administration, most recently as the Director of Advising at Wallace Community College in northern Alabama – giving him the ideal combination of credentials and experience to help with leadership and administration of the program.
-Mr. McCrickard will be assisting in the transition to hybrid learning (coordinating in-person and virtual options), and will be charged with all things pertaining to COAMFTE accreditation.
+Dr. Matthew McCrickard is a graduate of CFR’s Postgraduate Certificate Program.
+He came to the program after a 20-year career in higher education administration, most recently as the Director of Advising at Wallace Community College in northern Alabama – giving him the ideal combination of credentials and experience to help with leadership and administration of the program.
+Dr. McCrickard is charged with all things pertaining to COAMFTE accreditation.

 Dolores Littleton, DMin, LMFT